 If you would like a professional tiler's help we can recommend some excellent ones in your area.

-Most of the tools you'll need for a tiling job will probably already be in your toolbox or shed.
+Most of the tiling tools you'll need for a DIY job will probably already be in your toolbox or shed.
 There are a few specialist tools you might need to buy and borrow (but most of these are small and very affordable), and a couple of others, like tile cutters should you need them, that are available for daily hire from your local Beaumont Tiles.

 Our staff are all very knowledgeable and happy to help and offer advice, and always willing to discuss your whole tiling job.
 See our store locator to contact your local store.